 Being stuck in traffic for hours is definitely one of the worst moments of the day.
 It can get even worse if during the rush-hour you are driving in Moscow, a city with a population of 11 million.

-The capital of Russia ranks No. 1 of the world’s most congested city, according to the latest Global Traffic Scorecard released by the mobility analytics company INRIX.
+The capital of Russia ranks No. 1 of the world’s most congested cities, according to the latest Global Traffic Scorecard released by the mobility analytics company INRIX.

 On average, drivers in Moscow lost 210 hours to congestion in 2018.
-In fact, during peak commuting hours others Russia’s cities are struggling too.
+In fact, during peak commuting hours other Russian cities are struggling too.
 Saint Petersburg, Russia’s second-largest city, took the ninth place in the ranking.

 Istanbul (Turkey) was named as having the second-worst traffic in the world, followed by Latin American cities Bogota (Colombia), Mexico City (Mexico), Sao Paulo (Brazil).